Introduction to LAW

 Web graphs have special properties whose study requires a sizeable amount of mathematics, but also a careful study of actual web graphs.
 We have studied, for instance, the paradoxical way PageRank evolves during a crawl, and the way PageRank changes depending on the damping factor.

-Recently, we developed a new algorithm, called HyperANF, that can compute quickly an approximation of the neighbourhood function of large graphs.
+Recently, we developed a new algorithm, called HyperBall, that can compute quickly an approximation of the neighbourhood function of large graphs and several centrality measures based on distances.
 The algorithm was used to compute for the first time second-order statistics about the distance distribution of a large number of web and social graphs: the results can be accessed at the LAW web site.
-In particular, HyperANF was used to show that Facebook has just four degrees of separation.
+In particular, HyperBall was used to show that Facebook has just four degrees of separation.

 Often, the purpose of a crawl is the contruction of a full-text index of the text contained in the crawled pages.
 Such an index is at the basis of all existing commercial search engines such as Google.